-- B.2.1.1 The child/adolescent has met admission criteria within the past 7 days or has not exhibited qualifying behavior due to use of 1:1 (or higher) supervision, frequent checks, physical/mechanical restraint, or locked seclusion; and - B.2.1.2 Length of stay for each of the admissions will be reviewed as well as the reason for the admission, alternative community programs utilized prior to admission, and which of those services proved to be effective. - B.2.1.3 A care plan and treatment objectives are developed with the child's and family's participation when appropriate and are clearly defined.
+- B.2.1 A Concurrent Review is conducted on each child/adolescent admitted to the Albert J. Solnit Center and is based on each child's/adolescent's individual clinical presentation and needs.
+The number of days authorized is based on the goals and objectives established in the treatment plan and the child's/adolescent's progress toward those goals.
+The review will specifically focus on the interventions utilized and the impact of those interventions.
+Treatment goals must encompass identification of those factors which have prevented and/or are needed to support successful transition to less restrictive levels of care. - B.2.1.1 The child/adolescent has met admission criteria within the past 7 days or has not exhibited qualifying behavior due to use of 1:1 (or higher) supervision, frequent checks, physical/mechanical restraint, or locked seclusion; and - B.2.1.2 Length of stay for each of the admissions will be reviewed as well as the reason for the admission, alternative community programs utilized prior to admission, and which of those services proved to be effective. - B.2.1.3 A care plan and treatment objectives are developed with the child's/adolescent's and family's/caregiver's participation when appropriate and are clearly defined.
 Treatment objectives are related to the child/adolescent's capacity to successfully transition to a less restrictive level of care.
-All efforts are directed toward the child/adolescent's functioning, family functioning and readiness for discharge.
-Progress toward treatment objectives are monitored regularly. - B.2.1.4 The child/adolescent's medication management plan and diagnosis will be reviewed as necessary and appropriate at each concurrent review. - B.2.1.5 Family sessions (when appropriate) should occur at least 1-2 times per week in order to further treatment objectives and to develop a finalized discharge plan in a timely fashion. - B.2.1.6 Evidence of active treatment and care management is demonstrated by: - B.2.1.6.1 Child and family participation in treatment is consistent with the care plan, or continued active efforts to engage the child and/or family are in process.
+All efforts are directed toward the child/adolescent's functioning, family/caregiver functioning and readiness for discharge.
+Progress toward treatment objectives are monitored regularly. - B.2.1.4 The child/adolescent's medication management plan and diagnosis will be reviewed as necessary and appropriate at each concurrent review. - B.2.1.5 Family sessions (when appropriate) should occur at least 1-2 times per week in order to further treatment objectives and to develop a finalized discharge plan in a timely fashion. - B.2.1.6 Evidence of active treatment and care management is demonstrated by: - B.2.1.6.1 Child/Adolescent and family/caregiver participation in treatment is consistent with the care plan, or continued active efforts to engage the child/adolescent and/or family/caregiver are in process.
 Type, frequency, and intensity of services are consistent with the treatment plan.
-A family session (when appropriate), must take place within the first week of admission to the facility, and - B.2.1.6.2 A care plan with treatment objectives appropriate to an inpatient setting has been clearly defined.
-Treatment objectives are related to the specific problems that keep the child/adolescent from being able to function successfully in a less restrictive level of care.
-All efforts are directed toward the child/adolescent's readiness for discharge and progress toward treatment objectives are monitored daily,
+A family session (when appropriate), must take place within the first week of admission to the facility, and